NCAR/DART/docs/pages/Getting_Started.md

-DEFAULT_obs_def_mod.F90 and documented in the `DARTHOME/observations/forward_operators` directory) is used as a template into which the preprocessor incorporates information from zero or more special obs_def modules (such as obs_def_1d_state_mod.f90 or obs_def_reanalysis_bufr_mod.f90, also documented in the `DARTHOME/observations/forward_operators` directory).
+DEFAULT_obs_def_mod.F90 and documented in the `DARTHOME/observations/forward_operators` directory) is used as a template into which the preprocessor incorporates information from zero or more special obs_def modules (such as `obs_def_1d_state_mod.f90` or `obs_def_reanalysis_bufr_mod.f90`, also documented in the `DARTHOME/observations/forward_operators` directory).
 If no special obs_def files are included in the preprocessor namelist, a minimal `obs_def_mod.f90` is created which can only support identity forward observation operators.

-To add a new observation type which does not fit into any of the already- defined obs_def files, a new file should be created in the `DARTHOME/observations/forward_operators` directory.
+To add a new observation type which does not fit into any of the already-defined obs_def files, a new file should be created in the `DARTHOME/observations/forward_operators` directory.
 These files are usually named according the the pattern `obs_def_X_mod.f90`, where the *X* is either an instrument name, a data source, or a class of observations.
 See the existing filenames in that directory for ideas.
-This new filename must then be listed in the `input.nml` namelist for the model in the *&preprocess_nml* section in the *input_files* namelist variable.
-This variable is a string list type which can contain multiple filenames.
-Running the preprocess program will then use the contents of the new file to generate the needed output files for use in linking to the rest of the DART system.
+This new obs_def filename must then be listed in the `input.nml` namelist for the model in the *&preprocess_nml* section in the *input_files* namelist variable.
+This variable is a string list type which can contain multiple obs_def filenames.
+Running the preprocess program will then use the contents of the new obs_def file to generate the needed output files for use in linking to the rest of the DART system.

 <span id="simpleObs" class="anchor"></span> [](#simpleObs)
 ### Simple observation definitions